Decisiveness for countable MDPs and insights for NPLCSs and POMDPs: Preliminaries

 \subsection{Optimum reachability probabilities}

 Depending on the application, the non-determinism in Markov decision processes can be thought of as adversarial or as cooperative.
-For the probability of a given property, it thus makes sense to consider on the one hand the infimum and supremum probabilities when ranging over all schedulers.
+For the probability of a given event, it thus makes sense to consider both the infimum and supremum probabilities when ranging over all schedulers.